AlsardiVirginiaTech/AlsardiVirginiaTech.github.io/about.md

 title: About
 ---

-Undoubtably one of the great minds of our time, Christopher Hitchens challenged his readers to think deeply on topics of politics, religion, war, and science.
-This Jekyll theme is designed in his memory.
+Abdelrahman Alsardi is a PhD student at Virginia Tech.
+He did his Masters of Engineering degree at the University of Bristol.
+This website is under constuction.

 <figure>
   <img alt="Christopher Hitchens" src="https://upload.wikimedia.org/wikipedia/commons/6/63/Christopher_Hitchens_2008-04-24_001.jpg" />